ashleyzhou1/cse15l-lab-reports/labReport2.md

 NEED TO LOGIN WITHOUT PASSWORD

 Part 3
-In a couple of sentences, describe something you learned from lab in week 2 or 3 that you didn't know before.

 Something I learned from lab is the ssh command creates a secure connection between two systems.
 In this case, we established a connection between my own computer and the remote server.